-Advanced Weight Training: Twice A Day Chest & Arms
+Advanced Weight Training: Twice a Day Chest & Arms Workout

 Every once in a while I play around with advanced weight training techniques and discover certain variations for hypertrophy training that stand out as being so much more effective than standard protocols.
 After all, the one thing I should have derived from all these years of training is a pretty incisive feel for what works, and what doesn’t.
 Because of all this experience it is imperative upon me to change every single workout that I do as I will adapt so quickly, and whereas a beginner can arguably make progress for months on the same routine I must keep my body constantly off balance.

 Maybe you are not so sure of when a workout has been effective, because the best ultilisation of advanced weight training techniques really isn’t just a case of mindlessly trashing yourself so that you are a quivering wreck left dribbling over yourself in the corner of a gym.
 Here are a few pointers to look out for, although as ever, be aware that everybody is different and therefore how you react may not the fit the exact model for anyone else:

 1) If it is a hypertrophy focused session you get a massive pump right from the beginning of the workout.